 The role of 5G Radio Access Network (RAN) in network slicing

 5G radio network, also known as Next Generation Radio Access Network (NG-RAN), plays a supporting role in network slicing, while the 5G cloud-native core network plays the leading role.
-5G RAN supports the 5G core network by ensuring that each slice has the required radio resources.
+5G RAN supports the 5G core network by ensuring each slice has the required radio resources.

 The two essential components of a 5G mobile network are the radio network and the mobile core network.
 As described in our post on standalone and non-standalone 5G networks, the deployment model that uses the 5G core and 5G radio networks, is called standalone 5G (SA).
 An end-to-end 5G network is required to benefit from the futuristic technologies and use cases that it supports.
 The non-standalone version of 5G (NSA) is not an end-to-end 5G network as it relies on a 4G core network (Evolved Packet Core – EPC) to work with the 5G radio network.
-5G NSA is the most common 5G deployment type for general uses cases, like Enhanced Mobile Broadband (EMBB).
+5G NSA is the most common 5G deployment type for general use cases, like Enhanced Mobile Broadband (EMBB).
 Network slicing requires the 5G cloud-native (5GCN) core network, which contains specialised nodes like NSSF and AMF.
 So even though NSA can help facilitate high-speed broadband services, it is not a suitable deployment model for network slicing.
 The cloud-native core network in standalone 5G takes advantage of the software-based architecture to define logical functions for facilitating different use case types easily.
 The role of the 5G radio network (NG-RAN) is to allocate the required radio resources, e.g. spectrum, modulation schemes, antenna configurations etc., to fulfil the network needs of different use cases.

 Why do mobile operators need network slicing?